Does my homeowners insurance cover termite damage?

 To help prevent termite damage to your house, the National Pest Management Association (NPMA) recommends:

-How to spot termite damage in your home
+How can I spot termite damage in my home?

 The type of damage your home suffers often depends on the type of termite you're dealing with.
 The three most common types are dampwood termites, drywood termites and subterranean termites.
 Dampwood termites prefer wet wood, drywood termites (which are rare in the U.S.) seek out dry wood.